Efficiently testing a black box

 This design has some redundancy: every combination of three particular bits is tested twice.
 This is unfortunate in our setting because we are assuming the black box is deterministic: the right combination of switches will always turn the light on.
 But what if the right combination of switches probably turns on the light?
 Then redundancy is a good thing.
 If there’s an 80% chance that the right combination will work, then there’s a 96% chance that at least one of the two tests of the right combination will work.

-Fractional factorial experiment designs are usually used in with the assumption that there are random effects, and so redundancy is a good thing.
+Fractional factorial experiment designs are usually used with the assumption that there are random effects, and so redundancy is a good thing.

 You want to test each main effect, i.e. each single bit, and interaction effects, i.e. combinations of bits, such as pairs of bits or triples of bits.
 But you assume that not all possible interactions are important; otherwise you’d need a full factorial design.
-You typically hit diminishing return with interactions quickly: pairs of effects are often important, combinations of three effects are less common, and rarely would an experiment consider forth order interactions.
+You typically hit diminishing returns with interactions quickly: pairs of effects are often important, combinations of three effects are less common, and rarely would an experiment consider fourth order interactions.

 If only main effects and pairs of main effects matter, and you have a moderately large number of factors n, a fractional factorial design can let you use a lot less than 2n runs while giving you as many replications of main and interaction effects as you want.